-6. Validate logbook

-Your Head of Department must click the link to accept the statement.
+6. Validate logbook: Your Head of Department must click the link to accept the statement.

 a.
-Head of Department varified

-After clicking the statement, the Head of Department receives the message below.
+Head of Department validated: After clicking the statement, the Head of Department receives the message below.

-Please note that some NHS emails may block messages from the logbook portalaccreditation@bsecho.org.
+Some NHS emails may block messages from the logbook portal- accreditation@bsecho.org.
 In this case, candidates should consider providing an alternative email address, e.g. non-NHS email addresses.

-7. Logbook submitted

-Once the logbook has been validated, it is ready for an assessor to mark.
+7. Logbook submitted: Once the logbook has been validated, it is ready for an assessor to mark.